hamidgasmi/training.computerscience.cloud.aws/README.md

 		- For more bandwidth, we can distribute the workload by splitting our resources into multiple subnets inside an AZ
 		- Then specify for each subnet to go to a separate gateway
 - NAT Instance:
-	- It is a single EC2 instance
+	- It's a single EC2 instance
 	- It could be created from a specific AMI
 	- it requires to Disable EC2 Source/Destination Checks:
 		- Each EC2 instance performs source/destination checks by default
 		- This means that the instance must be the source or destination of any traffic it sends or receives
 		- However, a NAT instance must be able to send and receive traffic when the source or destination is not itself
-		- Therefore, it is required tp disable source/destination checks on the NAT instance
+		- Therefore, It's required tp disable source/destination checks on the NAT instance
 	- Disadvantage:
-		- It is a single point of failure
+		- It's a single point of failure
 		- If the instance is terminated, the route status: blackhole
 	- Use cases: there is only one use case
 		- When cost saving is absolutely required and, a NAT and bastion hosts are needed